Die Casting Manufacturer- Sunrise Metal - Your Top-choice in China

 Low melt point Alloys such as Magnesium and Zinc are suitable for a Hot chamber die casting process.
 Aluminum has a high melting point and is suitable for a Cold Chamber Die casting process.

-How do I choose the right material for Die Casting?
+How do I choose the right material for metal Die Casting?

 There are several factors to keep in mind when selecting the material for die casting.
 Die casting is basically a process for casting metal.
 So, based on what parameters you should choose the metal is the real question here.